White-capped albatross: Range and habitat

 They are endemic to the islands off the coast of New Zealand, with a population of 75,000 breeding pairs, estimated in 2007, and 350,000 to 375,000 total birds.
-Disappointment Island has a massive colony whose sheer numbers comprise the dominant feature of the island, with a mean of 63,856 breeding pairs (when corrected for non-breeders) based on surveys conducted from 2009-2017.
+Disappointment Island has a massive colony whose sheer numbers comprise the dominant feature of the island, with a mean of 63,856 breeding pairs (when corrected for non-breeders) based on surveys conducted from 2009 to 2017.
 Auckland Island has 3,000 pairs, Adams Island (Auckland Islands) has 100 pairs, and Bollons Island (Antipodes Islands) has 100 pairs.

 Juvenile and non-breeding birds are believed to forage in the southwestern Atlantic and a recent DNA test of a South Georgia bird confirmed it.
 Also, using different techniques, scientists have proven that they forage off the coast of southwestern Africa.
 Juveniles are also believed to go as far as the south Atlantic and the southwestern Indian Ocean.
-In June 19, 2024, an article recounting field studies of wild albatrosses in the Diego Ramírez Islands of Chile revealed the existence of a small breeding population of White-capped albatross.
+On June 19, 2024, an article recounting field studies of wild albatrosses in the Diego Ramírez Islands of Chile revealed the existence of a small breeding population of White-capped albatross.